gap-system/ReleaseTools/README.md

 ## Requirements

-The `release` script should run on any POSIX compatible system, provided the following tools are available:
+The `release-gap-package` script should run on any POSIX compatible system, provided the following tools are available:

 * [curl](https://curl.haxx.se/)